LedererLab/personalized_medicine/RidgeCv.md

   #   num.tuning : The number of tuning parameters if tuning.parameters = NULL.
   #                The default value is set to be 300.
   # Returns :
-  #   beta.hat : A numerical within tuning.parameters that has the minmum
+  #   A numerical value within tuning.parameters that has the minmum prediction
-  #              prediction error computed by K-fold cross-vaòidation.
+  #   error computed by K-fold cross-vaòidation.

   # Default tuning parameters
   if (is.null(tuning.parameters)) {